 Stand back and take a look at all of your cool shapes!!!!
 You can stack them up in different ways, arrange them by shape or color, move them around or make them into something awesome – use your imagination to think of different things your shapes could be!

-More ways to use these paper forms for learning and play
+More ways to use these 3D paper forms for art play and learning

-- Make paper forms of different sizes that you can stack by size for simple math exercises.
+- Make a series of paper forms of different sizes that you can stack by size for simple math exercises.

 - Make it a game by seeing how many shapes you can stack or add to a sculpture before it topples.